 The range of the species within California includes the Southern Cascades, Klamath and Sierra Nevada mountains.
-According to CDFW's RAREFIND site, there are no occurrences of this species within 30 miles of the project area.
-There is one treatment unit that is within 1⁄2 mile of a large meadow complex (Grass Lake).
-However, the project does not propose to modify any suitable nesting or roosting habitat for great gray owls.
+According to the CNDDB there are no known great gray owl detections within 20 miles of the project area.
+The project is not adjacent to or within 1⁄4 mile of an open meadow complex that is greater than 10 acres in size.
+The project does not propose to modify any suitable nesting or roosting habitat within 1⁄4 mile of an open meadow complex representing suitable habitat for great gray owls.